pudly/schmopera-hugo/content/articles/aviva-fortunata-it-was-a-total-blur.md

 ---
-title: "Aviva Fortunata: "It was a total blur!""
+title: "Aviva Fortunata: &quot;It was a total blur!&quot;"
 ---

 ## What were your first thoughts when you got the call?